sergiotaborda/lense-lang/docs/content/constructors.md

 	public static Fraction of(int numerator, int denominator){
 		if (denominator == 0){
-			trows new IllegalArgumentException("Denominator cannot be zero");
+			throws new IllegalArgumentException("Denominator cannot be zero");
 		}
 		return new Fraction(numerator, denominator);
 	}